Peter Kyobe Waiswa

 Peter Kyobe Waiswa (born 29 August 1971) is a Ugandan researcher, medical doctor and academic administrator.
 He is an associate professor of Health Policy, Planning and Management at Makerere University.
-Waiswa is a health policy and health systems expert with a special interest in maternal, newborn and child health in low and middle-income countries.
-He is the chaiperson board of directors for Busoga Health Forum (BHF).
+Waiswa is a health policy and health systems expert, with a special interest in maternal, newborn and child health in low and middle-income countries.
+He is the chairperson of the board of directors for Busoga Health Forum (BHF).

 Early life and education

 Waiswa was born a twin on 29 August 1971 to the late Kyobe Kasiko Isabirye and Gladys Kasiko Nabirye of Naigobya village, Bukooma sub-county in Luuka District.

-He attended Iganga Town Council Primary School then went to Budini Secondary School for O'level and Jinja College for A'level.
+He attended Iganga Town Council Primary School, then went to Budini Secondary School for O'level and Jinja College for A'level.
 In 1992 he was enrolled at Mbarara University, Uganda graduating with a Bachelor of Medicine and surgery.
 His Masters degree in public health from Hebrew University of Jerusalem Braun School of Public Health and Community Medicine.
-His joint PhD in Medicine & post doctoral fellowship from Makerere University and Karolinska Institute, in Sweden.
-Waiswa is a Visiting Researcher at the Karolinska Institute, Sweden.
+His joint PhD in Medicine and postdoctoral fellowship were earned from Makerere University and Karolinska Institute, in Sweden.

+Waiswa is a visiting researcher at the Karolinska Institute, Sweden.

 Career

-Waiswa did his medical internship at Rubaga Missionary hospital in Kampala (1997–98) after which he worked as National First Aid Officer of the Uganda Red Cross (1999-2000), then as a doctor and assistant district medical officer for Iganga District.
-He was hired by Makerere University, serving in the Department of Health Policy, Planning and Management for the School of Public Health, College Of Health Sciences since 2008 until now.
+Waiswa did his medical internship at Rubaga Missionary hospital in Kampala (1997–98), after which he worked as National First Aid Officer of the Uganda Red Cross (1999–2000), then as a doctor and assistant district medical officer for Iganga District.
+He was hired by Makerere University, serving in the Department of Health Policy, Planning and Management for the School of Public Health, College Of Health Sciences since 2008.

 He is a founder and member of an NGO Uganda Development and Health Associates (UDHA) and One Village At A Time (OVAAT).
-He also founded and leads the research groups of The INDEPTH Network Maternal, Newborn & Child Health Working Group (MNCH-WG) and The Makerere University Centre of Excellence for Maternal Newborn & Child Health also a member of the Uganda National Immunisation Technical Advisory Group.
-He regularly participates as a technical advisor for various local, national, regional and international organisations including WHO, UNICEF, The Bill & Melinda Gates Foundation, International Pediatric Association, African Academy of Sciences and XRP Healthcare.
+He also founded and leads the research groups of the INDEPTH Network Maternal, Newborn & Child Health Working Group (MNCH-WG) and the Makerere University Centre of Excellence for Maternal Newborn & Child Health.
+He is also a member of the Uganda National Immunisation Technical Advisory Group.
+He regularly participates as a technical advisor for various local, national, regional and international organisations including WHO, UNICEF, the Bill & Melinda Gates Foundation, International Pediatric Association, African Academy of Sciences and XRP Healthcare.